poiyomi/PoiyomiDocs/docs/shading/ltcgi.md

 - `Type`: **Color** (RGBA)

-This color will be blended multiplicatively with LTCGI to tint the reflection.
+This color will be blended multiplicatively with LTCGI to tint the lighting.
 Use shades of gray to darken lighting as desired.

 ## Specular Tint